drizzt/KeePass-SerpentCipher/Readme.txt

 CREDITS

 Many thanks to Dominik Reichl for creating KeePass Password Safe, without which, this plugin would not exist.
-Thanks also goes to Shaun Wilde for C# implementation of the Twofish cipher as posted on The Code Project.
+Thanks also goes to DotNetCrypt team for C# implementation of cryptography algorithms not included in the .NET framework (in this plugin I only use the Serpent implementation).